castorini/hedwig/idf_baseline/README.md

 ### Getting the data

-Git clone [castorini/data](https://github.com/castorini/data) to get TrecQA and WikiQA datasets.
+Assuming you followed instructions in the main [README](../README.md) instructions to clone Castor-data.

 Follow instructions in ``TrecQA/README.txt`` and ``WikiQA/README.txt`` to process the data into a _standard_ format.

-After running the respectve scripts, you should have the following directories structure in ``castorini/data/TrecQA``
+After running the respective scripts, you should have the following directories structure in ``castorini/Castor-data/TrecQA``
 ```
 ├── raw-dev
 ├── raw-test